ibm-cloud-docs/cloud-object-storage/basics/encryption.md

 When a Key Protect root key is deleted it generates the [Activity Tracker management event(/docs/cloud-object-storage?topic=cloud-object-storage-at-events#at-actions-global)] `cloud-object-storage.bucket-key-state.update` in addition to the `kms.secrets.delete` event logged by Key Protect.
 In the event of a server-side failure to delete the key, that failure is not logged unless it does not succeed within four hours.

-Rotating, suspending, or enabling keys does not generate a bucket management event at this time.
+Rotating, suspending, or resuming (enabling) keys does not generate a bucket management event at this time.
 {:note}

 Only buckets created after February 26th, 2020 will be able to generate this event.